Exercising During Pregnancy

 - a sudden change of direction

-- a risk of abdominal injury
+- a risk of getting hit in the belly

 - vaginal bleeding